-create cyclodextrins, which are cyclic oligosaccharides composed of six, seven, or eight anhydroglucose units.
-Starch can also be physically modified by thermally treating and/or washing with an alcohol/water mixture.
-Approximately 20% of total corn starch use went to the food industry in 2000.45 Figure A5 shows the price of unrefined corn starch sold in the Midwest from 1983 to 2015.
-The USDA ERS gives the average annual price of unrefined corn starch as \$147/ton in 2015.5 Starch production, including unmodified, modified, and starch used for ethanol production, can account for approximately 50% by mass of the total products produced at a typical corn wet milling facility according to a local plant in Cedar Rapids.
+Approximately 20% of total corn starch use went to the food industry in 2000.63 Figure A5 shows the price of unrefined corn starch sold in the Midwest from 2002 to 2023.
+The Midwest price of corn starch was \$389 per ton in June 2023, according to the USDA's feed grains database.
+The 10-month average price from September 2022 to June 2023 is relatively stable at \$391.52 per ton, compared to \$389.48 per ton a year earlier.32 Starch production, including unmodified, modified, and starch used for ethanol production, can account for approximately 50% by mass of the total products produced at a typical corn wet milling facility according to a local plant in Cedar Rapids.